polyhedralpress/project-polyhedral/polyhedral/src/02-CharacterCreation.md

 Creating a character straight forward:

-1. Choose your character's origin (lineage, cultural heritage, and background)
+1. Choose your character's origin (lineage, culture, and background).
-2. Decide on your character's disposition
-3. Assign ranks to your abilities and distribute ability rank bonuses
+2. Assign ranks to your abilities and distribute ability rank bonuses.
+3. Decide on your character's disposition.
-4. Select a starting job
+4. Select a starting job, and record powers, stamina, and wounds.
-5. Record starting items and equipment
+5. Spend resources to acquire additional starting items and equipment.

 ### 1. Choosing a Character's Origin
-Every character has an origin, this origin includes their biological lineage (i.e. human, elf, dwarf, etc.), the culture that they were raised in, as well as their background.
+Every character has an origin, this origin includes their lineage (i.e. human, elf, dwarf, etc.), the culture that they were raised in, as well as their background.
 Your lineage, cultural heritage, and background define the traits that your character begins the game with.
+Some traits may allow you to choose from one or more options, or give you the option to select talents.

+The {{book.product}} game system is flexible, games utilizing the system may include additional origin options or substitute options for alternatives, i.e. in an interstellar setting homeworlds may be used in addition to or instead of lineages.

+#### Lineage
+Lineages are most often associated with a character's biological nature, depending on the game you are playing this may be referred to race, species, or in the case of {{book.product}}: lineage.
+In most common fantasy games lineage would reflect your choice of playing a character that is human, elf, dwarf, etc.
+This book presents common example lineages, for additional lineages refer to the materials for the game you are playing or additional supplemental resources.

+#### Culture
+Your character's culture reflects how they were raised.
+Whereas lineage represents your character's nature, culture is your character's _nurture_.

-Your character's cultural heritage does not need to be the same as your lineage, for instance a human may be raised in a dwarven city and therefore begin play with one of the dwarven cultural heritages selected.
+Choosing a culture provides you with an important piece of your character's history.
+There are no restrictions on your choice of culture.
+Your character's cultural heritage does not need to be the same as your lineage, and in some games there may not be a one-to-one mapping between lineage and culture.
+E.g. human raised in a dwarven city might begin play with the human lineage and the dwarven culture.

-### 2. Decide on your Character's Disposition
-In addition to the aspects from your background, your character has a disposition.
-Your disposition reflects how your character perceives the world and carries themself.
-You can read up more on dispositions in [Chapter: Character Options](./05-CharacterOptions.md) and see a list common dispositions.
+#### Background
+Finally, rounding out your character's origin is their background.
+Your background provides important details about your life prior to the start of the game and helps you to better define your character's personality.
+Perhaps, before you became an adventurer, you served as a corageous knight or you were apprenticed to a wise scholar.
+Depending on the setting of the {{book.product}}
+game, the details of your backstory may be different.

+When choosing a background, the most important question to ask is: what, if anything, changed?
+Did you stop doing what your background describes?
+If so, why?
+The sample backgrounds in this book provide examples that can be applied to any setting, additional backgrounds may be available for the game you are playing or in supplemental material approved by the Storyteller.

-### 3. Assign Ranks to your Abilities
+### 2. Assign Ranks to your Abilities
 Your ability ranks influence your actions in the world.
 When you create your character you assign starting ranks to each of your abilities.